 Mike: One of my strengths is that I am not a quitter when things get tough.
 My nickname from childhood is “Hard-Head.”

 Another strength of mine is that I will go above and beyond to help anyone in need.
-I’ve found that when I’m busy about helping other people solve their problems that I forget about my problems.
+I’ve found that when I’m busy with helping other people solve their problems that I forget about my problems.
 And I eventually reap what I sow…as my problems get solved (sometimes by serendipity ways and sometimes in miraculous ways).

 And finally, when others do something to cause me or my family trouble, I “forgive” them quickly.
 American President Abraham Lincoln once said: “I have always found that mercy bears richer fruits than strict justice.”
 I agree.